 The polar axis finderscope accessory is an aid for quickly polar-aligning your telescope accurately enough for visual work.

-Using it is a three-step process.
-First, install your finder in the polar axis.
-Then take off the polar housing cap allowing light through the polar axis.
+1. Install your finder in the polar axis and take off the polar housing cap–allowing light through the polar axis.

-Next, you need to align the optical axis of the finderscope with the mechanical polar axis of the CG-4 mount.
+2. Align the optical axis of the finderscope with the mechanical polar axis of the CG-4 mount.
 This can be done either at night with Polaris or more easily during the daytime on a distant building or landmark.
-All you need to do this is the mount – remove the tube, counterweight and counterweight shaft to make the process simpler to do.
-If you do this during the day, use the latitude adjustment screws and the tripod to level the polar axis, again to make it easier to do.

-You’ll flip the mount several times and recenter the distant object in the finderscope each time, successively getting closer to alignment of the finderscope and polar axis.
+4. You will flip the mount several times and recenter the distant object in the finderscope each time–successively getting closer to alignment of the finderscope and polar axis.

-Reassemble the mount and wait until dark.
+8. Reassemble the mount and wait until dark.
 The final step is done with Polaris and uses the reticle in the finderscope.
 The reticle has an etched pattern to make quick polar alignment easier.
-It puts together two patterns – the naked-eye constellations and the magnified, upside down (inverted) finderscope view of Polaris’ offset from the north celestial pole.
+It puts together two patterns–the naked-eye constellations and the magnified, upside down (inverted) finderscope view of Polaris’ offset from the north celestial pole.
 The magnified view is inset at the center of the reticle.